Required input file parameters#

 2. the flow direction method to be used flowdir that takes an integer value between 1 (for SFD) and 6 (for MFD)

-In addition the following optional parameters can be set:
+In addition the following optional parameters could be set:

-1. the fast key allows you to run a model without applying any surface processes on top.
-This is used to run backward model in a quick way, but can also potential be set to True if you want to check your input files prior to running a forward model with all options.
+2. the fast key allows you to run a model without applying any surface processes on top.
+This is used to check your input files prior to run your simulation with all options.
+By default it is set to False.

-6. to start a simulation using a previous erosion/deposition map use the nperodep key and specify a file containing for each vertex of the mesh the cumulative erosion deposition values in metres.
+4. to start a simulation using a previous erosion/deposition map use the nperodep key and specify a file (.npz format with the erosion deposition defined with the key ed) containing for each vertex of the mesh the cumulative erosion deposition values in metres.

-7. to start a simulation using an initial stratigraphic layer use the npstrata key and specify a file containing for each vertex of the mesh the stratigraphic layer thickness, the percentage of fine lithology inside each layer and the porosities of the coarse and fine sediments (the multi-lithology option is only available for model without horizontal displacement and when the backward key is set to False).
+5. to start a simulation using an initial stratigraphic layer use the npstrata key (.npz file) and specify a file containing for each vertex of the mesh the stratigraphic layer thickness strataH, the elevation at time of deposition strataZ, and the porosities of the sediment phiS.

 Warning